sclorg/mysql-container/5.5/examples/replica/README.md

 ```

-You can add more slaves if you want, using the following `osc` command.
+You can add more slaves if you want, using the following `oc` command.

 ```
 $ oc scale rc mysql-slave --replicas=4